Leaving the University

 When you leave employment for any reason other than retirement, the university will pay out to you your accrued Compensatory Time (both regular and holiday) and your Vacation Leave (up to a maximum of 176 hours).
 No payment is made for Sick Leave.
-This payout will be included in your final paycheck in most case.
+This payout will be included in your final paycheck in most cases.

-If you leave the university for employment at another state of Kansas agency, your leave (vacation and sick leave balances) will not be paid out but be transferred, up to the maximum allowed by the new agency.
+If you leave the university for employment at another state of Kansas agency, your leave (vacation and sick leave balances) will not be paid out but will be transferred, up to the maximum allowed by the new agency.

 For university support staff, many departments will conduct an exit interview.
 For unclassified staff and faculty, you will receive an exit interview survey approximately a month after you leave.
 If you do not have a scheduled exit interview with your department, you are encouraged to schedule one with your unit head.

 What happens to my retirement benefits? – KPERS